-Plasma is one of the four common states of matter.
-A plasma is an electrically charged gas.
-In a plasma, some electrons have been stripped away from their atoms.
-Because the particles (electrons and ions) in a plasma have an electrical charge, the motions and behaviors of plasmas are affected by electrical and magnetic fields.
+Plasma is one of the four common states of matter - solid, liquid, gas, and plasma.
+Plasma is an electrically charged gas.
+Because plasma particles have an electrical charge, they are affected by electrical and magnetic fields.
 This is the main difference between a gas and a plasma.

-Plasmas are also common in nature.
-In fact, plasma is the most common state of "ordinary" matter (that is, all matter other than the mysterious "dark matter" that astronomers have been puzzling over in recent years) in the universe.
-Far more matter is in the plasma state than in the liquid, solid, or gaseous states.
-Lightning strikes create plasma via a very strong jolt of electricity.
-Most of the Sun, and other stars, is in a plasma state.
-Certain regions of Earth's atmosphere contain some plasma created primarily by ultraviolet radiation from the Sun.
-Collectively, these regions are called the ionosphere.
-The extreme upper layers of Earth's atmosphere, the thermosphere and exosphere (and to a lesser extent the mesosphere), also contain a fair amount of plasma mixed in with gas atoms and molecules.
-Above the atmosphere, Earth is surrounded by a magnetic "bubble" called the magnetosphere.
+Though common in the universe, plasma is less abundant on Earth.
+Regions of Earth's atmosphere called the ionosphere contain some plasma that is created through ultraviolet radiation from the Sun.
+The upper layers of Earth's atmosphere, the thermosphere and exosphere (and to a lesser extent the mesosphere), also contain plasma mixed in with atoms and molecules of different gases.
+Above the atmosphere, Earth is surrounded by a magnetic field called the magnetosphere.
 Most of the particles in the magnetosphere are ionized plasma.

-Plasma in Earth's magnetosphere sometimes flows along Earth's magnetic field towards the polar regions, creating the colorful light shows in the sky which we call the aurora or Southern and Northern Lights.
+Plasma in Earth's magnetosphere sometimes flows along Earth's magnetic field towards the polar regions, creating the colorful light shows in the sky which we call the aurora, or northern and southern lights.
 These beautiful displays occur when energetic plasma particles collide with gases in the atmosphere, causing them to glow.